Kenneth J. Frick, DDS, MS, Diplomate, American Board of Endodontics.

 - Achievement of clinical competency in endodontics.

 - Advanced Endodontics residents must maintain a 3.0 GPA for all coursework taken at UMKC.
-Courses that are audited will require 100% attendance and residents will be tested on course content during the annual endodontic oral and written examinations.
+Courses that are audited will require 100% attendance and residents will be required to complete the final exam.
 Failure by any resident to meet the 100% attendance requirement for any audited courses will result in written and/or oral examinations in those courses at the discretion of the Program Director.
 Residents are entitled to due process in accordance with guidelines contained in the Student Handbook on Academic and Other Policies.

 - The goal for each resident is to complete at least 250 clinical endodontic cases.
-These cases will include, but not be limited to, the following: nonsurgical, surgical, retreatment, vital pulp treatment, apexification, trauma, medically compromised, endo-perio, restoration of endodontically treated teeth, and bleaching.
+These cases will include, but not be limited to, the following: nonsurgical, surgical, retreatment, and incomplete endodontic therapies; vital pulp treatment, apexification, trauma, endo-perio, restoration of endodontically treated teeth, and bleaching.
 The cases treated should include as many and as varied types of cases, in order to give the broadest exposure and experience necessary to graduate as the best qualified endodontist.
 A list of all cases will be maintained by the resident.
-The completed cases will be reviewed on a monthly and quarterly basis by the Program Director.
+The completed cases will be reviewed and graded on a weekly and monthly basis by the Program Director.

 - Preparation of a Capstone Portfolio.
 This portfolio of endodontic cases will showcase the resident’s best work.
 It will be presented in the ABE Portfolio format, with twenty cases selected according to the guidelines published by the ABE.
-Each portfolio will include a written self assessment by the resident, and complete an assessment rubric on demonstrated CODA clinical standards.
+The Portfolio will also contain a dental implant case report made from observations in the Advanced Education in Periodontics clinic.
+Finally, a copy of the resident’s research manuscript will be included.
+Each portfolio will include a written self-assessment by the resident, and a completed faculty assessment rubric on demonstrated CODA clinical standards.
 A copy will be retrained in the Program Director’s Office for future reference.

 - Documented research*.
 A suitable project approved by the Research Advisors and the Program Director, conduct of the research, collection of data, analysis of results, and preparation of a manuscript suitable for submission to a refereed journal must be completed before the conclusion of the program.
 If, for whatever reason, a waiver is granted by the Program Director for an extension of the submission deadline date, the resident may forfeit the right of first-authorship.
 A request to submit the research findings as an oral presentation at the Annual Session of the AAE or a poster board presentation at the Midwest Dental Conference is required.